-The study was conducted at Tufts University, funded by the United States Department of Agriculture and the Hass Avocado Board (HAB) and published in Nutrients.1 The randomized controlled trial on 40 healthy adults, 50+ years of age, investigated whether consuming one fresh avocado per day could improve cognition and macular pigment density, compared to a control group.
+The study was funded by the United States Department of Agriculture and the Hass Avocado Board (HAB) and published in Nutrients.1 The randomized controlled trial on 40 healthy adults, 50+ years of age, investigated whether consuming one fresh avocado per day could improve cognition and macular pigment density, compared to a control group.

 Researchers found that people who consumed one avocado per day for six months had higher serum lutein3 levels and greater MPD relative to baseline measurements.
 The avocado group also had significant improvements in cognition as measured by improvement in working memory.4 Additionally, as macular pigment density (MPD)5 increased, the improvements in working memory and efficiency of approaching a problem6 also significantly increased.